Sam-Varghese/Tuition-Management-Software/README.md

 ## Procedure To Contribute

 Firstly , a big thankyou from my side , if you are wishing to help me out.
-To contribute to this project , just clone repository and make changes in a new branch.
+To contribute to this project , just clone repository, read [Structure.md](Tuition_Management_Software/Structure.md) start and making your changes in a new branch.
 Make a pull request and I would get your contribution.